sf-wdi-gaia/angular-intro/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-Angular enables declarative HTML, aiding the creation of dynamic web appliations.
+Angular extends HTML with its declarative syntax to create dynamic, client-side web applications.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-* User Bower to require Angular
+* Use Bower to require Angular
 * Initialize Angular in an HTML view to write expressions
 * Organize your code with controllers, passing data to the view
 * Leverage built-in filters & directives
-* Implement 2-way data binding
+* Implement two-way data binding

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

-* Create dynamic web applications without the aid of a client-side framework
+* Create dynamic, client-side web applications *without* a framework

 ##Prereading Highlights